kailisaffran/Statistics_Portfolio/README.md

 # Statistics_Portfolio
-This reflects my ability to do all of the things required by the learning outcomes in St. John Fisher's Statistics program
+This reflects my ability to do all of the things required by the learning outcomes in St. John Fisher's Statistics program.